 Studies have shown that the pressures of technology, social media and even a lack of sleep caused by electronic devices, have contributed to student mental health problems.
 The rise in student debt and a target-driven culture has also contributed to a steep increase in anxiety and depression amongst young people.
 More students are feeling like they are in less control of their lives than ever before.

 The number of students seeking help at university reflects a wider crisis in young people’s mental health.
 Over the last decade there has been budget cuts to social work, youth services, the NHS and state schools which means many young people experiencing issues do not get any help before they reach university, where they are faced with a new set of challenges.

 Universities are increasing investment in counselling and support for students and are working closely with the NHS and other organisations to ensure that students get the care they need.
 Here at Pulse Nursing, we supply mental health and general nurses to universities across the UK.
 We believe this investment in well-being for students is the right step in looking after university mental health and are proud to support this growing service.

-If you’re a university seeking nurses, then please contact Sarah Chadwick on 0207 959 1027 or alternatively you can email her on Sarah.Chadwick@pulsejobs.com
+If you’re a university seeking nurses, then please contact Sarah Chadwick on 0207 959 1027 or Sarah.Chadwick@pulsejobs.com

 Registering with Pulse

 Register your interest or apply for a vacancy.
 We’ll get in touch to explore your work preferences.

 Whether online or via a consultant, we’ll process your documents so you’re ready to start work.